 Individuals who are authorized command sponsorship but are delayed or have deferred travel of family members will live in Unaccompanied Personnel Housing (UPH).
 Assignment of a family housing unit will only be made within 30 days of their official dependent(s) travel reporting date to Camp Zama or Akizuki Pier 6 installation.

 In-processing will include preparation of a housing application form.
-Applicants will not be placed on the waiting list upon arrival to the Housing Office.
+Applicants will not be placed on the waiting list prior to reporting to the Housing Office.
 Military personnel must provide a copy of their DA Form 31 (Request and Authority for Leave) to determine their eligibility date for placement on the housing waiting list.
 Eligible DoD civilians eligibility date will be date of walk in and preparation of housing application.
 Civilians must have their authorized dependent travel concurrently, arrive within 30 days to Camp Zama to add their name to the waiting list and receive the walk in date for eligibility.
 Military personnel and civilians must report to the housing office within 2 working days of arrival to the installation.

 The criteria for assignment to a bedroom entitlement is based on the number of command sponsored dependents and family composition.
 Request for larger family quarters due to excess of household goods is not authorized.